 - Original Bill of Landing

-Upon arrival in the port, the above documents will be checked by Lithuanian customs and the vehicle will be inspected.
+Upon arrival at the port, check documents by Lithuanian customs and the vehicle will be inspected.
 In order for the vehicle to be operated on Lithuanian roadways, the vehicle must be registered or granted a temporary (30-day) registration.
 For more on registering a vehicle in Lithuania, see below.

-The application form for importing a used U.S. vehicle into Lithuania is provided by the Protocol Department, which is underneath the auspices of Lithuania’s Ministry of Foreign Affairs.
+The application form for importing a used U.S. vehicle into Lithuania is by the Protocol Department.
+It is under the auspices of Lithuania’s Ministry of Foreign Affairs.
 To learn more about the application and to get in touch with a representative of the Protocol Department for Lithuania’s Ministry of Foreign Affairs, please visit the following website.

 Import Duties and Taxes for U.S. Vehicles Imported into Lithuania